jamesplease/redux-resource/docs/guides/crud-actions.md

 ```

 This action type isn't very useful, however.
 Without more information about this
-request, resourceful-redux doesn't know how to change your state.
+request, Resourceful Redux doesn't know how to change your state.
 Consequently,
 this action is a no-op.

 To cause changes in the state, you need to supply one of two additional